Last in a series of articles about life at a community pool.

 As seasons go, Padonia's 44th will be remembered as a mild one.
 The steady rains of June and the frequent storms of August shaved attendance a bit.
 According to pool records, sunny days outnumbered rainy ones by only a 2-to-1 margin.
 Last year was more like 20-to-1.

 "I loved July when everything was happening," says Kathy Angstadt, the pool's manager.
 "In June, it rained.
-In August, it was indecisive -- it looked the rain might come at any time."
+In August, it was indecisive - it looked like the rain might come at any time."

 Still, it was a season of milestones.
 One night in June, someone broke into the cabana bar and stole all the liquor.
 A burglar alarm was promptly installed.
 On another night, a valve was accidentally left open and the water was drained out of the baby pools.